VAT reverse charge

 A major shake-up in the treatment of VAT in respect of building work is imminent.

-Carolyn Van Hecke, Senior VAT Manager in our Property and Construction team, highlights the implications for those in the construction industry and why it has never been so important to apply the correct VAT treatment.
+Our VAT team highlight the implications for those in the construction industry and why it has never been so important to apply the correct VAT treatment.

 Reverse charge VAT accounting rules will apply to all qualifying supplies made on or after 1 October 2019.
 This will mean that the customer receiving the supply of specified construction services must account for the VAT due rather than the supplier.